Today, let’s talk about email copy. Perhaps the most fun, creative copy to write of all.

 4 - That’s why our company has built a better Two Factor Authentication App, so you’ll never have to worry about getting hacked (relate the story and the key insight to your product)

 The story itself could be almost anything, ranging from personal experience to something you’ve read in the news, a recent science finding, tv shows, etc. It’s also not required to live an adventurous, swashbuckling life (although it helps).
-To come up with ideas, do like any creative and learn how to observe society.
+To come up with ideas, do like any creative does and learn how to observe society.
 News, trends, culture, people, anything really.

 While most correlation emails end with a call to action (e.g. a link to a sales page) it’s not always advised.
 If you have a lower-ticket item, something more prone to quick/impulsive purchasing decisions, you could certainly end the email with a convincing CTA.